-Detachment Combat: Merem Solomon fights by detatching his own limbs, which then turn into demons to fight for him.
+Detachment Combat: Merem Solomon fights by detatching his own limbs, which then turn into Divine Beast-class monsters to fight for him.

-Eldritch Abomination: ORT, the strongest being in the Nasuverse and the Ultimate One of Mercury, which is apparently sleeping somewhere in South America and only considered a vampire because it acts a little bit like one.
+Eldritch Abomination: ORT, the strongest being in the Nasuverse and the Ultimate One of Mercury, which is apparently sleeping somewhere in South America and is only on the list because it acts a little bit like a vampire and the previous number three on the list was stupid enough to attack him.
 It's so alien that it's slowly warping the territory around it into a place more like itself.

 Friendly Neighbourhood Vampire: Merem Solomon and Zelretch are both friendly to humanity, with the former being employed by the Church's Burial Agency.
-Gransurg Blackmore might also count, given that he's a devoted servant of Arcueid, and Arcueid herself pretty much defines this trope.
+Gransurg Blackmore and Enhance might also count, given that the former a devoted servant of Arcueid, who pretty much defines this trope, and the only certain facts about the latter is his hostility to the other Dead Apostle Ancestors and him wielding a weapon from the Church alongside a trophy from his first kill.
 Sumire was also planned to appear in a fairly harmless role in Tsukihime 2.